datstartup/ubuntuopenbox/_posts/2019-11-11-back-up-Raspberry-PI-to-image.md

   - Raspberry-Pi
   - Backup
 ---

-### After install and configure many things on my Raspbery Pi, it will be too much if I have to do it again.
+### After installing and configuring many things on my Raspberry Pi, it will be too much if I have to do it again.
 Backing it up is really a good idea.

 #### I need A SD card reader and a computer with Linux on it.
 Insert the card into the card reader, plug it into the computer.
 Find out where the id of the SD card using this command:
 ```bash